BurlapTV/Chat-Commands/README.md

 Command | Explanation | Example
 ------- | ------------| ------------------
-!sr | This will add a song to the current queue | !sr https://www.youtube.com/watch?v=ET6657PH9gQ !wrongsong | Removes the last song you added to the queue | N/A !skip | Cast a vote to skip the currently playing song | N/A !playlist | Outputs the next three songs in the queue | N/A
+!sr | This will add a song to the current queue | !sr https://www.youtube.com/watch?v=ET6657PH9gQ **or** !sr ET6657PH9gQ !wrongsong | Removes the last song you added to the queue | N/A !skip | Cast a vote to skip the currently playing song | N/A !playlist | Outputs the next three songs in the queue | N/A